wdv4758h/pypy-extradoc/planning/py3.5/cpython-crashers.rst

 * re.sub(b'y', bytearray(b'a'), bytearray(b'xyz')) -> b'xaz'
   re.sub(b'y', bytearray(b'\\n'), bytearray(b'xyz')) -> internal TypeError

-* not a bug: argument clinic turns the "bool" specifier into PyObject_IsTrue(), accepting any argument whatsoever.
-This can easily get very confusing for the user, e.g. after messing up the number of arguments.
-For example: os.symlink("/path1", "/path2", "/path3") doesn't fail, it just considers the 3rd argument as some true value.

 * if you have a stack of generators where each is in 'yield from' from the next one, and you call '.next()' on the outermost, then it enters